Participating Technical Colleges

 The Non-Residential Bridge Program is open only to students from South Carolina technical colleges.
 Use our list of contacts to assist in the transition.

-The Non-Residential Bridge Program at the University of South Carolina provides a pathway to students at South Carolina's technical colleges who want to transfer to USC after completing 30 hours.
+The Non-Residential Bridge Program at the University of South Carolina provides a pathway to students at South Carolina's technical colleges who want to transfer to UofSC-Columbia after completing 30 hours.

 Students who are recent high school graduates and first-time college attendees are ideal candidates for the Non-Residential Bridge Program.
-Before transferring to USC, students generally will complete 30 credit hours at one of SC's Technical Colleges.
-The University also may identify other students who would benefit from the Non-Residential Bridge Program and its services.
+Before transferring to UofSC-Columbia, students generally will complete 30 credit hours at one of SC's Technical Colleges.
+The university also may identify other students who would benefit from the Non-Residential Bridge Program and its services.

 Students who apply to the University of South Carolina and are eligible for the Non-Residential Bridge Program will receive information from Undergraduate Admissions.
 Students who do not apply to UofSC as incoming freshmen should meet with a university admissions counselor or with the Non-Residential Bridge Program representatives at their technical college to determine their eligibility for the program.